Ipswich: Spiking by needle victim too scared to go out

 "I didn't know where I was or what was going on."

-The next day, she woke with a sore hip which had a purple pinprick mark in the middle of a bruise.
+The next day, she awoke with a sore hip which had a purple pinprick mark in the middle of a bruise.

 "I thought 'that's a bit strange'," she added.